Our Team – Therapists and Aestheticians working with The Retreat

 Rich BrandenburgRich has been practicing massage since 2009 after graduating from the Body Therapy Institute in Siler City, NC.
 He enjoys providing result-based, client-centered massage therapy, specializing in deep tissue, prenatal, warm stone, reflexology, and sports.
 He believes that therapeutic bodywork contributes to a healthier, happier community.
 As an active member of the UNC community, his work also includes volunteer bodywork for the health and academic campuses.

-Shannon HesterShannon is a North Carolina licensed massage and bodywork therapist with eight years of experience.
+Shannon HesterShannon is a North Carolina licensed massage and bodywork therapist with twelve years of experience.
 Born and raised here in Durham, he is a true native with deeply planted roots to the city.
 Shannon graduated with honors in 2006 from Miller-Motte College in Cary North Carolina.
 He practices a number of different massage modalities such as Swedish, pre-natal, warm stone, trigger point, sports, hydro and aroma therapies, spa therapy, and cupping have just been recently added to his resume.
 Shannon specializes in deep tissue, injury rehab, and deep assisted stretching.

 Shannon is a firm believer that to feel better you must first move better and to do so, he enjoys sharing his gift of massage with his clientele.
 He believes that regularly scheduled maintenance is key to combating the repetitive stress or strain injuries that can occur on a daily basis.